Engineering & Consulting Deals up 100% in Colombia

 TTR Deal Tracker is a monthly email update identifying M&A trends in Latin America and compiling YTD rankings of leading financial and legal advisors

-Transaction volume in Brazil’s mining industry grew 62.5% in the first six months of 2016 relative to 1H15, according to TTR data (www.TTRecord.com).
+Transaction volume in Brazil’s tech industry grew 35% in the first 10 months of 2016 compared to the same period last year, according to TTR data (www.TTRecord.com).

 Rankings / League Tables